LSU vs. Florida State: Odds, spread, over/under - September 3

 LSU vs. Florida State Betting Trends

-- LSU covered eight times in 14 chances against the spread last season.
+- LSU covered eight times in 14 games with a spread last season.

+- The Tigers had an ATS record of 4-4 when playing as at least 2.5-point favorites last season.

-- The Seminoles were an underdog by 2.5 points or more three times last year, and covered the spread in two of those contests.
+- The Seminoles were an underdog by 2.5 points or more three times last season, and covered the spread in two of those contests.

 LSU 2023 Futures Odds